SuperOfficeDocs/superoffice-docs/docs/en/document/learn/create.md

 3. (optional) Mark the document as completed:

-    * Classic dialog: Click the checkmark icon at the top-right of the dialog.
+    * New (from version 10.3.11): Select the checkbox in the footer.
-    * New (from version 10.3.10 pilot): Select the checkbox in the footer.
+    * Classic dialog (onsite): Click the checkmark icon at the top-right of the dialog.

 4. [Complete the fields with the required information](#fields).